SpoonX/aurelia-notification/README.md

 ### Aureli-Cli

-Run `npm i aurelia-notification` from your project root and add `aurelia-notification` to the `build/bundles/dependencies` section of `aurelia-project/aurelia.json`.
+Run `npm i aurelia-notification --save` from your project root.

+Add `aurelia-notification` to the `build/bundles/dependencies` section of `aurelia-project/aurelia.json`.

 ### Jspm